wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.          Expires June 16, 2017                 [Page 8]
+Fujiwara, et al.          Expires July 16, 2017                 [Page 8]

-Internet-Draft              NSEC/NSEC3 usage               December 2016
+Internet-Draft              NSEC/NSEC3 usage                January 2017

    Newly registered resource records may not be used immediately.